Are you expecting a promise from God to be fulfilled? Are you trusting God for a financial breakthrough? Are you facing seemingly insurmountable odds?

 The scripture in Romans 4:19 in the Message Bible tells us:

-Probably every fertility doctor in the Middle East would have told Abraham not to get his hopes up. . .because after all. . .neither he nor Sarah were in the child-bearing years anymore.
+If there were such a thing as a fertility doctor in the Middle East at the time Abraham and Sarah were around, this physician would have told Abraham not to get his hopes up. . .because after all. . .neither he nor Sarah were in their child-bearing years anymore.

-But God .promised Abraham.
+But God promised ….
 That’s all it takes. . .a promise from God to turn everything around.
+Abraham believed.

 I know from personal experience what it means to receive a negative report from a doctor.

-I’ve always thought I was special but recently I learned that I was one out of 1,000 that’s the number of men who get breast cancer.
-This past December 30th the surgeon informed us that the biopsy of my left breast was cancerous.
+I’ve always thought I was special but I learned on December 30, 2014 just how special I was.
+Only one out of 1,000 that’s the number of men who get breast cancer.
+On December 30, 2014 the surgeon informed us that the biopsy of my left breast was cancerous.

-On January 15th I had surgery.
+On January 15, 2015 I had surgery.
 We rejoiced in learning my lymph nodes were free and clear of cancer.
-On January 29th we saw the final report that showed my body is FREE of cancer.
+On January 29th, we saw the final report that showed my body was FREE of cancer at that time.

 During this entire matter. . .we’ve had peace because we knew God was in charge.
 We also knew we had been freed from the curse by our Great Physician.
-I’m. . .we’re doing great. . .and we’re just walking through the recovery process.
+We’re doing great. . .and we’re just walking through the recovery process.

 No matter how long you’ve been dealing with a certain circumstance, sickness or disease. . .your focus should be to never ever give up or doubt the promises in the Word of God.